Djamil17/openhpc-test-cluster/README.md

 The ordinary Vagrant `halt`, `destroy`, and `status` commands may be useful as well.

-Now run `post-provision.sh` to configure a few things and finally run
+Now run `post-provision.sh` to configure a few things and finally run:

    vagrant ssh

    sudo su root

    bash /test.sh

 Finished !
 Have fun using.